capnproto/capnproto/doc/encoding.md

 C = 1, i.e. 1-bit) may be *decoded* as a struct list, with each element being interpreted as being a prefix of the struct data.
 For instance, a list of 2-byte values (C = 3) can be decoded as a struct list where each struct has 2 bytes in their "data" section (and an empty pointer section).
-A list of pointer values (C = 6) can be decoded as a struct list where each sturct has a pointer section with one pointer (and an empty data section).
+A list of pointer values (C = 6) can be decoded as a struct list where each struct has a pointer section with one pointer (and an empty data section).
 The purpose of this rule is to make it possible to upgrade a list of primitives to a list of structs, as described under the [protocol evolution rules](language.html#evolving-your-protocol).